Carlin Motorsport: Formula One

 In April 2006, Trevor Carlin confirmed that the team had applied for a place in the Formula One World Championship from the 2008 season, although this was later rejected, in favour of the Prodrive F1 application.
 They were linked with applying again in 2011, but the team denied this insisting it was concentrating on success in the junior formulas.
+Carlin again bid to join Formula One in 2023.

 Lets Race to Reality

 In 2014, Carlin announced that they had teamed up with Surrey-based simulator experience company, Lets Race.
 Open to any driver over 16, Lets Race to Reality's first round is held at the Lets Race simulator facility in Horley.
 The winners of the first round are invited to a karting event at Buckmore Park kart circuit in Kent, before a final selection process at Carlin's factory in Farnham.
 Finalists take part in various exercises, including a session in the team's professional simulator with a race engineer.
 The candidates then take part in an interview process with racing professionals, including Trevor Carlin and John Surtees.
 The winner of the event will receive a full day's testing in a Formula 3 car at Pembrey Circuit in Wales.

 Piers Prior won the first competition in 2014, and completed his test at Pembrey in Jake Dennis' car.